-NOTE: One of the authors of the study about people changing their minds about gay marriage - covered in the Prologue and Act One of this episode - has asked the journal Science to retract the study because of apparently falsified data.
+One of the authors of the study about people changing their minds about gay marriage—covered in the Prologue and Act One of this episode—has asked the journal Science to retract the study because of apparently falsified data.
 Our story was based on the facts that were available at the time.
 Now the facts have changed.
 Ira writes about the retraction at length and producer Jonathan Menjivar has this follow-up.